This page provides a summary of our contract with NYU. Read below to understand your rights and benefits as a graduate student worker.

 Who is included in the contract?

-Around 2,500 workers at the Washington Square Campus and the Polytechnic School of Engineering are covered by the contract.
-Who is included in the bargaining unit was negotiated when NYU recognized the union (Article I).
+Around 4,000 workers at the Washington Square campus and the Tandon School of Engineering are covered by the contract.
+Who is included in the bargaining unit was negotiated when we won recognition of our union by NYU (Article I).

-The following graduate student workers are in the bargaining unit:
+The following graduate student workers are included in the bargaining unit:

-- Ph.D.
-Research assistants (with some exceptions, Article XVIID)
+- PhD research assistants (with some exceptions, see Article XVIID)

 - Graduate assistants

 - Hourly workers (e.g. department assistants, library workers, etc.)